Skip to main content

 If you find yourself spending more than $100,000 per year on agency fees, it is worth running the math on building (or expanding) an internal recruiting function with the right recruiting automation tools.

-Agency fees vs. in-house recruiting: a cost comparison for 10 hires
+Agency fees vs in-house recruiting: a 10-hire cost comparison

-For staffing agencies looking to reduce their own operational costs and improve margins, platforms like Leonar combine sourcing, CRM, and outreach into a single tool, replacing three or four separate subscriptions.
+For staffing agencies looking to reduce their own operational costs and improve margins, an AI-native recruiting CRM like Leonar combines sourcing, CRM, and outreach into a single tool, replacing three or four separate subscriptions.
 You can see how it works for agencies on the recruiting agencies page.

 The break-even point typically sits around 5 to 7 hires per year.
 Below that, agencies are more cost-effective.
 Above that, building in-house capability almost always wins on cost, and often on quality.

 The agency fee model has stayed remarkably stable for decades: 15% to 25% for contingency, 25% to 35% for retained.
-But AI recruiting tools are putting real pressure on those numbers for the first time.
+AI-native recruiting tools are putting real pressure on those numbers for the first time, and the way they do it depends on which side of the table you sit on.

 Do recruitment agencies charge candidates?